 The Serengeti National Park is the oldest and most popular National Park in Tanzania and a UNESCO World Heritage Site.
 It extends to an altitude ranging from 920 to 1850 meters and covers a huge area of over 14,000 square meters that features different landscapes ranging from the savannah to the hilly and wooded areas.
 The Serengeti boasts an exceptional presence of lions, cheetahs, leopards, and hyenas controlling the vast plains and savannas.
 The Serengeti is also home to large herds of buffalo, elephants and giraffes, many types of primates, including baboons and colobus monkeys, thousands upon thousands of wildebeests, elands, mice, impalas and Grant’s gazelles, and over 500 different species of birds.
-Like the Masai Mara, this park is also famous for the great migration.
+Like the Masai Mara, this park is also famous for its great migration.

 2. Bwindi Impenetrable Forest National Park (Uganda)